 Best Practices in Grantee Screening

-Paragon's grantee screening service allows your private foundation, DAF, or grantmaking public charity to implement best practices in anti-terrorist financing screening, giving you peace of mind while reducing your cost and time spent complying with U.S. regulations related to combating terrorist financing.
+Paragon's grantee screening service allows your private foundation, DAF, or grantmaking public charity to implement best practices in anti-terrorist financing screening, giving you peace of mind while reducing your cost and time spent complying with the provisions of the USA Patriot Act related to combating terrorist financing.

 The San Francisco Foundation

 Greater Kansas City Community Foundation